SOUNDBOKS/timbergeist/README.md

 ## Design Rationale

+### Child Loggers and Log Propagation

 ### Log Object Format

 In Timbergeist logs are represented by a collection of javascript objects.
-There is not concept of a format strings or log id etc. Timbergeist is built to be flexible enough that these features can be built on top in a straight forward way.
+There is no concept of a format strings or log id etc. Timbergeist is built to be flexible enough that these features can be built on top in a straight forward way.

 Once serialised, the object structure could look something like this:
 ```json